dslzar1/personal-blog-website/README.md

 - Custom styling with CSS

 ## How to Run
-Open `new 1.html` in a web browser.
+Open `index.html` in a web browser.

 ## Image Sources